michael0218/skin-care/README.md

 scikit-image>=0.16.2
 matplotlib==3.1.0

+## Download Open Dataset

+Download the open dataset from kaggle, with following link: https://www.kaggle.com/wanderdust/skin-lesion-analysis-toward-melanoma-detection

 ## Usage:
-Download the open dataset from kaggle.

-https://www.kaggle.com/wanderdust/skin-lesion-analysis-toward-melanoma-detection

 1. Unzip the dataset and put it with preprocessing.py

 `$ python preprocessing.py --data ./skin-lesions`